International Federation of the Phonographic Industry: Structure

 IFPI is governed by its Main Board, a group including representatives from across the organisation's members (including major and independent record labels), representatives from certain IFPI National Groups and the organisation's CEO.
 There are also two regional boards (the IFPI Asia/Pacific Regional Board and IFPI Latin America Regional Board) which oversee regional matters.

-Frances Moore is the current CEO.
-She was appointed the chief executive with a term effective from 1 July 2010.
-She replaced John Kennedy, who had headed the organisation since 2005 and was also one of the co-producers of Live Aid and Live8.
-She was awarded an MBE in the Queen’s Birthday Honours List in 2021 for her services to the music industry.
+In April 2024 IFPI announced that Victoria Oakley had been appointed as CEO, joining the organisation in June 2024.
+The previous CEO, Frances Moore, stepped down in December 2023.
+She had been appointed the chief executive with a term effective from 1 July 2010.
+She had replaced John Kennedy, who had headed the organisation since 2005 and was also one of the co-producers of Live Aid and Live8.
+Moore was awarded an MBE in the Queen's Birthday Honours List in 2021 for her services to the music industry.

 Scope of influence

-IFPI represents the recording industry worldwide; there are some 8,000 members across IFPI and its National Group network, operating in over 70 countries and over 70 national groups, affiliated music licensing companies and IFPI offices.
+IFPI represents the recording industry worldwide; there are some 8,000 members across IFPI and its global network, operating in over 70 markets and some 70 local industry associations, affiliated music licensing companies and IFPI offices.
 According to its criteria, IFPI membership is open to "a legal entity or person which is either a producer of phonograms or music videos, copies of which are made available to the public in reasonable quantities", though the organisation does not define "reasonable quantities".